Ocram95/eBPF-Framework/README.md

 [1] L. Caviglione, W. Mazurczyk, M. Repetto, A. Schaffhauser, M. Zuppelli.
 Kernel-level Tracing for Detecting Stegomalware and Covert Channels in Linux Environments, <i>Computer Networks</i>, Volume 191, May 2021.
 DOI: <A href="https://doi.org/10.1016/j.comnet.2021.108010">10.1016/j.comnet.2021.108010</A>.

 [2] L. Caviglione, M. Zuppelli, W. Mazurczyk, A. Shaffhauser, M. Repetto.
 Code Augmentation for Detecting Covert Channels Targeting the IPv6 Flow Label.
 3rd International Workshop on Cyber-Security Threats, Trust and Privacy Management in Software-defined and Virtualized Infrastructures (SecSoft), July 2nd, 2021, Tokyo, Japan.
 DOI: <A href="https://doi.org/10.1109/NetSoft51509.2021.9492661">10.1109/NetSoft51509.2021.9492661</A>.

+## Tools
+[3] [BCCSIMARGLToolkit](https://github.com/Ocram95/BCCSIMARGLToolkit): a set of tools that can process data from the eBPF-Framework.

 ## Acknowledgements